University of Gothenburg

 Monday Meetings

 Masters and PhD students are encouraged to present in the early stages of each paper/project they are developing.
-Post-docs and more senior researchers are likewise encouraged to present work that is in early stages, including grant application ideas.
+Post-docs and more senior researchers are likewise encouraged to present work that is in the early stages, including grant application ideas.

 Are you a GGBC member and would you like to present?
 Let info@ggbc.gu.se know.